Emergency Management

 9. Liaise/coordinate with provincial ministries, federal departments, private and public sector enterprises to develop and sustain partnerships to assist with all phases of emergency management strategies while ensuring up-to-date data and research.

-10. Lead emergency management teams using knowledge about the different styles of leadership and influence and their impact on behaviour in an emergency management context.
+10. Lead teams in understanding various concepts of emergency management, using knowledge about the different styles of leadership and influence and their impact on behavior in an emergency management context.

 Tuition & Fees